scionproto/scion/doc/endhost-bootstrap.rst

 2. The DNS discovery mechanisms use the name server and DNS search domain values provided by the host OS.
 This covers the case where a static network configuration is used and no DHCP server is available on the local network.
-   When DHCP discovery is enabled those values can additional be retrived over DHCP, covering the case where the host uses name servers and DNS search domains not specific to the local network, like the public recursive name servers ``1.1.1.1`` or ``9.9.9.9`` and search domain ``.local``.
+   When DHCP discovery is enabled those values can additional be retrieved over DHCP, covering the case where the host uses name servers and DNS search domains not specific to the local network, like the public recursive name servers ``1.1.1.1`` or ``9.9.9.9`` and search domain ``.local``.